Dean Christopher S. Celenza

 Dean for Research Robert Clarke, Ph.D, D.Sc.

-Clarke leads Georgetown University Medical Center’s high performance research community, expanding its extramural funding and promoting the efforts of its faculty.
+Clarke leads Georgetown University Medical Center’s high-performance research community, expanding its extramural funding and promoting the efforts of its faculty.
 Also, he works in collaboration with the Georgetown University Graduate School of Arts and Sciences to cultivate and strengthen the research components of the University’s graduate programs and the quality of graduate biomedical education.
 Clarke is interim director of the Biomedical Graduate Research Organization, a professor in the Department of Oncology, and an internationally known breast cancer researcher.
-Learn more

 Dean for Medical Education Stephen Ray Mitchell, M.D.

 A Dreyfus Merit Scholar at the University of North Carolina, Dr. Mitchell has been honored by election to a mastership in the American College of Physicians for his work in research in clinical teaching methods, and clinical research and care in Pediatric and Adult Rheumatology and Immunology.
 He has innovated pedagogical methods in the integrated learning center at the School of Medicine where he has served as chief academic officer for the past decade.

-Building upon a longtime career as an administrator, educator, and nurse, Patricia Cloonan, PhD, RN, serves as dean of Georgetown University School of Nursing & Health Studies (NHS).
+Building upon a longtime career as an administrator, educator, and nurse, Patricia Cloonan, Ph.D., R.N., serves as dean of Georgetown University School of Nursing & Health Studies (NHS).
 Cloonan has been a member of the Georgetown community for more than 20 years.
 During that time, she has held a number of academic leadership roles, worked to build strong partnerships with health systems and professional organizations, and led and supported the development of new academic programming and experiential learning opportunities.
 Most recently, Cloonan has served as chair of the school’s Department of Health Systems Administration, where she also is appointed as an associate professor.
 Learn more about the School of Nursing & Health Studies.

 Georgetown University Law Center